Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

     - ex in red cross its weird to talk about production and customers,
     - its not really in their identity.

-marketization - public giving out to private to run
+marketization - public giving out to private to run stuff

 #### Market problems/failures and market reorganisations